-Students joining us in Year 7 study Art, Computing, Design and Technology, Drama, English, French, Geography, German, History, Mathematics, Music, Personal Development Curriculum (including life skills e.g. cookery), Physical Education and Games, Philosophy, Theology and Ethics (PTE) and Science.
-Students can choose to opt into the Mandarin Excellence Programme in Year 7 and as they progress through their first three years, they also have the opportunity to start learning other languages (Spanish and Mandarin.)
+Students joining us in Year 7 study Art, Computing, Design and Technology, Drama, English, French, Geography, German or Mandarin, History, Mathematics, Music, Personal Development Curriculum (including life skills e.g. cookery), Physical Education and Games, Philosophy, Theology and Ethics (PTE) and Science.
+Students can choose to opt into the Mandarin Excellence Programme in Year 7 and as they progress through their first three years, they also have the opportunity to start learning Spanish.
 On Tuesday afternoons we further enrich our curriculum with a wide range of additional learning activities from cookery and climbing to yoga and bushcraft!
 Year 9 is a transition year when in most subjects students meet some GCSE skills and content while still exploring and extending the Key Stage 3 curriculum.
 During Year 9 our information, advice and guidance programme helps students in deciding which subjects they will choose to study in Years 10 and 11 to GCSE.

 Key Stage 4 - Years 10 and 11

 Students take all their external GCSE qualifications at the end of Year 11.
 All students have a core curriculum of English Literature, English Language, Maths, Chemistry, Biology and Physics.
 They can then choose four options subjects from the list below, on top of the non-examined subjects of PDC (Personal Development Curriculum), Physical Education, Core PTE and Games.
 Tuesday afternoons and termly Flexible Learning Days provide extra opportunities for enrichment activities and careers advice.
 For some students it can be appropriate to sit a GCSE in Further Maths.

 Our student-centred system means we give free choice, under guidance of the pastoral and academic teams, as to which GCSEs a student would like to follow.
 We then build the curriculum around them.
 All of our students select a broad range of GCSEs and despite not being compulsory, the vast majority of students fulfil the EBacc criteria.
 We feel this is the best approach to meet the needs of each individual student in our care.

 Key Stage 5 - Years 12 and 13